TL;DR: Lean User Testing – How to Run User Tests Successfully

 - The more complex an application is, the less likely the application as a whole can be tested.
 Example: eBay – here, singled out processes or features can be tested – but certainly not „eBay“ as a whole.

-- On the other hand a mobile App can often be tested as a complete package, because of its mostly limited functional range.
+- On the other hand, a mobile App can often be tested as a complete package, because of its most limited functional range.

 - The more precise the test object is, the shorter will be the time for the interview.
 As an example: When an idea for a new function (feature) is supposed to be tested, this can be achieved with simple click-dummies within a time frame of around 30 minutes.
 Here the general perception of the user is sufficient whether the feature is useful or not.
 Only when the feedback is positive and actually leads to a prototype, the user tests in the second testing round should be more detailed in their approach towards improving the usability of the feature in question.

 - Interviews over 60 minutes long should be avoided.
 Many participants have a concentration span of around 30 – 45 minutes.
 If an interview lasts longer, it’s not only featured by a diminishing return.
 Also the probability of possible “false positives” increases – where interviewees will say, what they think the interviewer would like to hear to finish the interview quicker.

 - The smaller the scale of a test object, the more it makes sense to replace and/or support the testing of individual interviews with crowd testing.
 For this, the test object will have to be a little more advanced or at a later stage of the product, than it would be required for classic user testing.
 In a face-to-face user test, the interviewer may interfere with the test, where he/she may adjust the interview questions according to the feedback given by the interviewee.
 This does not work with crowd testing.